 Explore More of Immuta's Capabilities

 Frequently Asked Questions

 How do you identify sensitive data?When new data is introduced into a database, pre-set tags enable automated sensitive data discovery.
 As data is exposed through Immuta, our sensitive data detection feature automatically identifies and classifies sensitive data contained in columns as tags.
 Immuta governance users can then quickly and easily build global, automated privacy policies using these sensitive data tags – without writing a single line of code.
 They can also combine tags from existing metadata libraries with new tags detected by Immuta, creating a tag superset for building comprehensive rules for privacy protection and more.

 What defines sensitive data?Sensitive data is any data that needs to be protected against unauthorized access.
 If unintentionally exposed, sensitive data may have significant legal and/or ethical ramifications for both the data owner and the data subject.
 Data teams are compelled to protect sensitive data using data governance tools to appropriately permit or restrict data use, and to safeguard it from internal and external leaks and breaches.

-What are common types of sensitive data?The most well-known forms of sensitive data are personally identifiable information (PII) and personal health information (PHI), both of which are protected under HIPAA.
-However, sensitive data can also include confidential corporate information, credit card information, username and password combinations, attorney-client data, IP information, trade secrets, export-controlled research and even personal calendars, among others.
-Data teams should work with legal and compliance teams to understand how to achieve compliance with federal regulations, as well as industry standards, employment clauses and contractual agreements.
+What are common types of sensitive data?The most well-known forms of sensitive data are personally identifiable information (PII) and protected health information (PHI), both of which are protected under HIPAA.
+However, sensitive data can also include confidential corporate information, credit card information, username and password combinations, attorney-client data, IP information, trade secrets, export-controlled research, and even personal calendars, among others.
+Data teams should work with legal and compliance teams to understand how to achieve compliance with federal regulations, as well as industry standards, employment clauses, and contractual agreements.